GluckGluckz/TAB6B9T/README.md

 # About
 TAB aims to be a superior all-in-one minecraft plugin for displaying information that outperforms all similar plugins in terms of features, performance and compatibility.
+This fork is customized for the **6B9T.NET** server with a light blue / aqua theme.
 More information can be found at [Why TAB?](https://github.com/NEZNAMY/TAB/wiki/Why-TAB%3F) wiki page.

 # Download